Kaleb-Abiy/Kaleb-Abiy/README.md

 ### Hi there 👋

-I'm a self-taught passionate Backend developer from Ethiopia 🇪🇹️
+I'm a self-taught passionate Full-stack Backend heavy developer from Ethiopia 🇪🇹️

 **About me**